sst/sst/packages/core/README.md

 Part of the **[Serverless Stack Toolkit](https://github.com/serverless-stack/serverless-stack)**.

-Includes [a forked version of AWS CDK](https://github.com/serverless-stack/sst-cdk) programmatically to deploy and destroy CDK stacks in parallel.
+Uses [a lightweight fork of AWS CDK](https://github.com/serverless-stack/sst-cdk) to programmatically invoke the CDK commands.